corbincox72/peripheral_brain/_diseases/vte.md

 * Thrombolysis for hemodynamic instability (SBP &lt; 90) w/o high bleed risk
   * Give thrombolytics if pt deteriorates after anticoag **if low bleed risk**
   * Systemic over catheter directed
+  * Can be used in stable PE when risks outweigh benefits, but off label and not usually recommended
   * Hemodynamically unstable / shock, high bleed risk, or failure of systemic thrombolysis => catheter directed removal
 * No thrombolysis if hemodynamically stable